 I’m only ever interested in how we can make your shoot better than that trend, or zag in contrast to everyone else zigging like sheep together.
 Maybe you’re a business coach serving people in their 40s who also have online businesses.
 You offer the same thing as many other coaches and your prices are all very similar.
 But what makes you different is that you are passionate about climbing mountains.
 Cue lots of subtext based in the outdoors with some sweet lil metaphors about climbing towards your dreams.
 Your headshots will jump out from the rest of your direct competition because they show how you are different.
 That makes you instantly more compelling.

-You can get your FREE copy of my Headshots Return on Investment Checklist by popping in your details here.
+You can get your copy of my Headshots Return on Investment Checklist by popping in your details here.

 Maximise Your Headshots Return on Investment